johnsaviy/DevOps-Project-/Project11.md

  ### - BEGIN ANSIBLE DEVELOPMENT.

-In the ansible-config-mgt GitHub repository, create a new branch that will be used for development of a new feature.
+- In the ansible-config-mgt GitHub repository, create a new branch that will be used for development of a new feature.

 ![5](https://user-images.githubusercontent.com/93729559/167873253-757ebbe1-3fe7-4192-b7fa-e0e22dff3f97.png)

+- Checkout the newly created feature branch to your local machine and start building your code and directory structure.

+- Create a directory and name it playbooks – it will be used to store all your playbook files.

+- Create a directory and name it inventory – it will be used to keep your hosts organised.

+- Within the playbooks folder, create your first playbook, and name it common.yml

+- Within the inventory folder, create an inventory file (.yml) for each environment (Development, Staging Testing and Production) dev, staging, uat, and prod respectively.